Nola drives in six runs, Padres embarrass Cardinals 13-3

 The Padres beat the Cardinals for the second straight night in their first matchup since San Diego eliminated St. Louis from the playoffs last season.

-San Diego is missing shortstop Fernando Tatis Jr. and right fielder Wil Myers due to COVID-19, and first baseman Eric Hosmer, infielder-outfielder Jurickson Profar and utilityman Jorge Mateo due to contact tracing.
+The Padres are 4-1 since star shortstop Fernando Tatis Jr. and right fielder Wil Myers went on the injured list due to COVID-19, and first baseman Eric Hosmer, infielder-outfielder Jurickson Profar and utilityman Jorge Mateo were sidelined due to contact tracing.

+“You just have to deal with the circumstances and we’ve definitely taken hold of that as a team,” said Nola, a catcher who has been pressed into duty in the infield.
+“We know we have to do our job as a team.
+Nothing really changed as far as the game plan, we really had to stick to what we do best and that’s grind out at-bats and play good defense behind our pitchers.”

+Manager Jayce Tingler said that “in kind of a weird way, there’s some unique things about it.
+It’s not ideal.
+The positives are, the five guys that are out, they’re feeling well.
+We’re having other guys step up.
+We’ve got pitchers coming up offering to play the outfield, to pinch-hit, anything like that.
+That room just continues to be tighter and tighter every day.
+That’s special when you’re trying to build chemistry and things like that.

 Nola hit a three-run homer off Wainwright in the third, an RBI double off Tyler Webb in the sixth and a two-run single off infielder Matt Carpenter, who was summoned to pitch with the bases loaded and two outs in the seventh.